ybrid/app-example-ios/README.md

 The scheme 'app-example-iosUITests' contains some test classes.
 Select the scheme, change to the 'Test navigator' tab and run one of the tests.

 - 'UseYbridPlayerTests' is a tutorial.
 It explains how to use YbridPlayerSDK.
-- 'YbridPlayerTests' covers the basic use cases.
-Run it to make sure everything works fine.
+- 'YbridPlayerTests' covers the very basic use cases.
 - 'PlayerToggleStressTests' takes about 7 Minutes.
 It toggles play and stop in decreasing time intervalls.
 It's purpose is to demonstrate robustness and watch memory usage.

 You can run tests on connected devices as well.